Exponential Lower Bounds on the Generalized Erd\H{o}s-Ginzburg-Ziv Constant: Lower Bounds on

 \section{Lower Bounds on $\mathsf{s}_{kn}(C_n^r)$}

 We first give the proof of \autoref{thm:theorem1}. \begin{proof}[Proof of \autoref{thm:theorem1}] Let

 for a value of $A$ which will be specified later.
 Choose a sequence $X$ of $N$ random vectors in $\{0, 1\}^r$ as follows.
-For each $v$ that is a term of $X$ (hence a vector), let $v_i = 1$ with probability $q$ and $v_i = 0$ with probability $1-q$, with each coordinate in each vector independent.
-Let $Z$ be the number of zero-sum $2n$-subsequences in $X$.
-We will show that $\EE[Z] < 1$, and so there must be some possible $X$ with no such subsequences.
+For each $v = (v_1, \dots, v_r)$ that is a term of $X$, let each $v_i = 1$ with probability $q$ and $v_i = 0$ with probability $1-q$, with each $v_i$ chosen independently.
+Let $Z$ be the number of zero-sum length $2n$-subsequences in $X$.
+We will produce an $A$ such that $\EE[Z] < 1$, so that there must be some possible $X$ with no such subsequences.

 Consider some arbitrary $2n$-subsequence $Y$ of $X$.
 For $Y$ to be zero-sum, each of the $r$ coordinates must sum to 0 mod $n$, and so contain exactly 0, $n$, or $2n$ ones.
 For any coordinate $i \leq r$, let $P_0$ be the probability that coordinate $i$ contains 0 ones, $P_n$ the probability that it contains $n$ ones, and $P_{2n}$ the probability that it contains $2n$ ones (clearly, this is not dependent on $i$).
 We have